Drive sales on autopilot with ecommerce-focused featuresSee Features

 It can also include additional details such as FAQs and your returns policy.
 Here’s an example of what this page may look like:

 Once your order confirmation email and page are implemented, you should consider adding an automated thank you email and shipping confirmation email to your workflow.
 These are both excellent at providing a positive experience for your customers, which in turn helps to build long-lasting relationships.
+After all, research shows that increasing your customer retention rates by just 5% can increase your profits by up to 95%.

 You can also send different messages depending on the buyer’s status.
 For example, first-time customers can receive emails with information relevant to them.
 In addition, because most of your sales probably come from repeat buyers, it’s worth looking at ways to encourage customers back to your store with post-purchase emails that renew the customer journey.